jakejosh6751/Customer-Churn-Analysis/README.md

 - "Exited" renamed to "Churned."
 - Binary values ("0, 1") in "Has Credit Card" and "Active Customer" were converted to "No, Yes."
 - Binary values ("0, 1") in "Churned" were replaced with "Retained, Churned."

-#### Pivot Table Calculations:
-The "Show Values As" % of Row Total feature in pivot tables was utilized to calculate churn percentages for categorical features and grouped numerical features.

 #### Data Exploration and Visualization:
 - Pie Chart: Illustrated the proportion of "Retained" vs. "Churned" customers, providing a clear view of customer retention dynamics.